Cough experts say many over-the-counter cough medications probably aren't worth the money.

 Always keep in mind the other, less common causes of a bad cough, especially GERD and asthma.
 If you have a cough that you just can't shake, see your doctor and explore the possibility of other sources of your misery.

 Instead of treating your next serious cough, you might prevent it by getting vaccinated against pertussis, or as it's commonly known, whooping cough.

 Health officials estimate that over half a million American adults get whooping cough every year — far more than the reported number, which hovers around 10,000.
 One reason for the gap is that many people don't realize they have the disease because pertussis produces its signature "whoop" of sudden inhalation only in a minority of cases.
 Often the symptoms are easy to mistake for just another cold, although it may go on to cause a distressing, lingering cough.
 Pertussis is a bacterial disease, so it's treatable with antibiotics, but only during the first few weeks of an infection.

 Most children are vaccinated against pertussis, but the immunity wears off.
 Childhood immunization involves five shots over several years, with diphtheria, tetanus, and pertussis vaccines combined.
 Fortunately, adults need vaccination for these three diseases only once every 10 years.

-In 2005, the FDA approved two new diphtheria-tetanus-pertussis combinations, one for adolescents, called Boostrix, and another for adolescents and adults, called Adacel.
+The FDA approved diphtheria-tetanus-pertussis combinations for adults include Boostrix and Adacel.
 They resemble the pediatric formulations but contain less pertussis antigen (antigens trigger the immune response that protects you against the disease).
-An expert committee has recommended that teenagers get a diphtheria-tetanus-pertussis shot, but as we went to press the recommendation hadn't been extended to adults.